 “Hey boss, come look at this,” shouted a voice from down the tunnel.

 “What did you find?” asked Henry, wiping tears from his eyes.
 Shoulders sagging, he left the room and started down the tunnel.
 Going around a curve, he saw a man pointing at something in the loose dirt.

 “Hershel, could I get you to bring me those shovels we piled against the wall back there?” shouted Karr to a man hunched dejectedly against the wall.

 The man’s daughter Clara had been one of the six missing children on that long-ago summer day.
 His stomach was churning, as his mind screamed a reminder that one of those little dresses had belonged to his only child.
 He knew he must not think about that miserable little room or he’d lose it!

 With a bone-weary sigh, he quickly retrieved the shovels, hoping that the digging would take his mind off the vile things he’d just witnessed.

 “What in the world!
 Is that what I think it is?” asked Karr, in shock and disbelief as he stared opened mouthed at what they had just uncovered.

-Pointing back down the tunnel he asked, “How many here knew my Clara, was a prisoner in one of those beds or that one of those pretty little dresses was hers?
+Pointing back down the tunnel he asked, “How many of you knew that my Clara was a prisoner in one of those beds or that one of those pretty little dresses belonged to her?
 He said, wiping tears he could no longer hide from his eyes.